Moyege8/plaintext-password-obfuscation/version-1/README.md

 Although this procedure was developed for Bindplane, it is applicable for all plaintext password obfuscations.

-Password obfuscation version is a 3-part process, namely:
+Password obfuscation version-1 is a 3-part process, namely:

 1. Prepare the ansible files and create the directory structure and encrypt the passwords.